joshschmelzle/lswifi/README.md

   -rnr, --rnr           special mode to create an alternate table based on RNR results --channel-width 20|40|80|160
-                        display filter to limit output by a specified channel width -ethers               display ap name column and use ethers files for the names --append-ethers BSSID,APNAME
+                        display filter to limit output by a specified channel width -ethers               adds an ap name column to output and use an ethers file for the ap names --append-ethers BSSID,APNAME
                         append BSSID and AP name to ethers file for AP names --display-ethers      display the list of saved ethers; (BSSID,APNAME) mapping